Born: 1887, Ipswich.

 Annie, 21, a Factory Hand.

-Frank is also remembered on St. Matthews Church Memorial.
+Frank is also remembered on the war memorial at St. Matthews Church, Ipswich.